fusecodecamp2017/MobileRealTimeChat/README.md

 6. Add the ability to send a photo.
 7. Add the ability to embed links for websites and email addresses.
 8. Add the ability to share your location.
-9. Expand the login feature so that is stores the user information in firebase.
+9. Expand the login feature so that it stores the user information in firebase. ionic serve